jc7qx/mynotes/研究紀事/再犯預測/hyperparameters.md

 You should never choose your hyperparameters according to the results of the `RandomSearchCV`.
 Instead, only use it to narrow down the value range for each hyperparameter so that you can provide a better parameter grid to `GridSearchCV`.

+For large datasets, you need to take a different approach.
+Fortunately, ‘the different approach’ is already covered by Scikit-learn… again.
+That’s why my next post is going to be on `HalvingGridSearchCV` and `HalvingRandomizedSearchCV`.